Join us for the third annual Mountain West Diversity Conference on Saturday, October 26, 2019!

 - Hosting a diversity conference for the school’s entire student body

 - Creating a skit on a social issue and performing for local middle or elementary school students

 - Or any other project you can think of!

 We will ask each school attending the 2019 Mountain West Diversity Conference to report back on their plan within 6 weeks after the conference.
 YCD can assist schools with finding appropriate guest speakers, connecting you to local organizations, or even providing microgrants for costs involved with the project.
 Once the project is completed, we also ask for your group to conduct some form of evaluation to measure the impact or outcome of the initiative.

 If you have any questions or concerns about this empowerment project requirement for attending the conference, please don’t hesitate to contact us.

-If you’re ready to reserve spots for your school or organization at the Mountain West Diversity Conference, head over to register here.
+If you’re ready to reserve your spot at the Mountain West Diversity Conference, head over to register here.